DevonTomatoSandwich/DemoRoom/README.md

 The code can be copied to [trinket](https://trinket.io/library/trinkets/create?lang=pygame) But trinket has problems with handling relative mouse changes when the cursor is out of the trinket window.
 For better testing you should run in a python environment on your local system
+- Press run to start
+- You may need to click inside the pygame window

 # Play instructions

-- Press run to start
-- you may need to click inside the pygame window
 - Move the player with wsad
 - Look around by moving the mouse

 # How it works

 - A list of polygons with points in 3D are provided in global coordinates
-- These points are translated by the position the player is standing in the horizontal plane
+- These points are translated by the position the player is standing
-- The points are then rotated by the direction the player is looking.
-This is done using matrix multiplication to get the local coordinates of the player
+- The points are then rotated depending on the angle the player is looking.
+This is done using matrix multiplication to adjust the points into the player's local coordinate system
 - Points behind the camera must be linearly interpolated to a point infront of the camera along the polygon edges.
 How far infront it should go is dependent on how close a player can get to a wall.
 This totally removes glitches near walls
-- The points can be projected onto a virtual surface directly infront of the viewer.
+- The points can be projected onto a virtual 2d surface directly infront of the viewer.
 Using similar triangles you just divide by the local depth for a surface 1 unit infront.
 - Finally the points are scaled to fit on the Pygame screen

 # Issues